This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Remember that charcuterie components may have different shelf lives, so it's essential to assess the freshness of each item before consumption.
 If you notice any signs of spoilage, such as off odors, mold, or changes in texture or color, discard the affected items and all food that was in contact with it.
 Proper storage and attention to freshness will help you enjoy your leftover charcuterie safely and deliciously.

-Holiday Charcuterie Board FAQs
+Holiday Charcuterie Board FAQ

 Initially, a charcuterie board referred to a board of cured meats.
 Now, it describes a board of meats, cheeses, and other snack foods, such as nuts and berries.
 They're a popular choice as a food for parties where they can be shared over an extended period of time!